The Shanklin family originated in Bavaria

 - C. D. Shanklin, aged 30, who landed in America, in 1892

 - Chas.
 S. Shanklin, aged 36, who immigrated to the United States, in 1894

 Shanklin Settlers in United States in the 20th Century

-- Robert Shanklin, aged 36, who emigrated to the United States from Belfast, in 1900
+- Robert Shanklin, aged 36, who immigrated to the United States from Belfast, in 1900

-- Emma Shanklin, aged 30, who emigrated to the United States from London, in 1905
+- Emma Shanklin, aged 30, who immigrated to the United States from London, in 1905

 - Arnold Shanklin, who settled in America, in 1907

-- Henry Shanklin, aged 28, who emigrated to America from Liverpool, England, in 1907
+- Henry Shanklin, aged 28, who immigrated to America from Liverpool, England, in 1907

 - James Shanklin, aged 67, who landed in America from Donegal, Ireland, in 1907

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Shanklin (post 1700)